AnthonyCxx/Notes-and-Writeups/C/Data Types/Format Specifiers.md

 ## Escape Sequences
-Escape sequences are [metacharacters](https://en.wikipedia.org/wiki/Metacharacter) that perform some action when the string is printed, which may involve altering the string itself.
-I've listed them in order of how often I find myself using them.
+Escape sequences are [metacharacters](https://en.wikipedia.org/wiki/Metacharacter) that perform some action when the string is printed, which may involve altering the string itself. <br /> I've listed them in order of how often I find myself using them.

 | Escape Sequence | Character |
 | --------------- | ------ |